GmasT3rr/BooksApp/README.md

 #DISCLAIMER

-Link to te project https://applibros-ramallo.web.app It doesn't have mobile views done because that would have required me to exceed the deadline, and right now, I'm pretty busy to fix it.
+Link to the page project: https://applibros-ramallo.web.app It doesn't have mobile views done because that would have required me to exceed the deadline, and right now, I'm pretty busy to fix it.